SERG-Delft/REMLA/2022/index.markdown

 After following this course, you will be able to:

 - Apply standard techniques of release engineering;
-- Apply version control techniques to machine learning artifacts, like data or models Design a deployment pipeline for a machine learning application;
+- Apply version control techniques to machine learning artefacts, like data or models Design a deployment pipeline for a machine learning application;
 - Implement quality control techniques in a machine learning pipeline;
 - Analyze and improve existing deployment pipelines;
 - Evaluate and document design decisions in deployment pipelines.